luque667788/circuit_design_vhdl_siggi/README.md

 ### Note for Vivado users

-The testbench, as written, uses `std.env.stop` to end the simulation.
+These testbenches use `std.env.stop` to end simulation.
 Some Vivado flows do not support this import or the `stop` call directly.

-If you run the testbench inside Vivado and hit issues, make these two changes in `tb/ifx_regfile_tb.vhdl`:
+If you run any testbench inside Vivado and hit issues, remove `USE std.env.ALL;` and the `stop;` call in that testbench (`tb/ifx_regfile_tb.vhdl`, `tb/integration_uart_core_tb.vhdl`, `tb/top_level_tb.vhdl`).
+Vivado can then control the end of simulation itself (e.g. via run time or TCL commands).
+The functional checks stay the same.

-- **Remove the library import**:
-  - Delete the line `USE std.env.ALL;`
-- **Remove the explicit stop call**:
-  - Delete the line `stop;` inside the stimulus process.

-Vivado can then control the end of simulation itself (e.g. via a run time or TCL commands), while the testbench still performs the same write/read checks.
-If you just want to use the register file in your own project, you only need to instantiate `fsm_3block_regfile` as shown above and follow the usage described in `docs/register_file_usage.md`.
+If you just want to use the register file in your own project, instantiate `ifx_regfile_e` as shown above and follow `docs/register_file_usage.md`.